Reducing customer wait time and employee workload with a digitized onboarding flow.

 Iterative Design

-I became skilled in Figma while designing this flow.
 I learned GWL's design system and perfected my autolayout so I could maintain brand consistency.
-I was able to learn so much by constantly asking for and integrating feedback from designers and executives.
+I constantly asked for and integrated feedback from designers and executives.
 Below, you’ll find select features of my onboarding flow that demonstrate my design style and iterative process.

 For context, GWL customers would receive an emailed link to this MVP flow after they have purchased a MagiQuest experience for their stay.